Scalingo Database Addons

 All databases created after the 6th of January 2019 have encryption at rest enabled.
 In other words, all your data is encrypted before being stored on disk.

-Encryption at rest on our database offer leverages a feature of the Linux Kernel
+Encryption at rest leverages a feature of the Linux Kernel allowing to encrypt

-with a key size of 256 bit and hashed using SHA-256.
-This
+with a key size of 256 bits and hashed using SHA-256

 method is considered secure and standard in the industry.
 To reduce the attack

-its data, so getting access to one key wouldn’t allow an attacker to get plain
+protect its data, so getting access to one key wouldn’t allow an attacker to

-data from another database.
-The keys are stored in a database which is itself
+get plain data from another database.
+The keys are stored in a database which

 Communication With TLS